-492. WIRELESS COMMUNICATION SYSTEMS (Credit, 3 Hours) (Lec., 3 Hours) To provide students with the knowledge of wireless communication technologies, including Mobile Radio Propagation, Antenna design, Doppler Radar, Satellite communication systems, Spread Spectrum techniques, Cellular Radio System, Multiple Radio Access, Channel Allocation, Frequency Reuse and Cellular Topology, Mobile Communication Systems, Handoff Strategies, Multicasting, Security and Privacy, Wireless Systems AMPS, IS-41, GSM, PCS, IS-95, IMT- 2000, Bellman-Ford Routing Algorithm, TCP over Wireless, Ad Hoc and Wireless Sensor Networks, WLAN, WMAN, WPAN.
+492. WIRELESS COMMUNICATION SYS-TEMS (Credit, 3 Hours) (Lec., 3 Hours) To provide students with the knowledge of wireless communication technologies, including Mobile Radio Propagation, Cellular Radio System, Multiple Radio Access, Channel Allocation, Frequency Reuse and Cellular Topology.
+Mobile Communication Systems, Handoff Strategies, Multicasting, Security and Privacy, Wireless Systems AMPS, IS-41, GSM, PCS, IS-95, IMT-2000, Bellman-Ford Routing Algorithm, TCP over Wireless, Ad Hoc and Wireless Sensor Networks.
+WLAN, WMAN.
+WPAN.
 Prerequisite: EENT 390.

-494. SENIOR ELECTRONICS DESIGN PROJECT I (Credit, 2 hours) (Lec., 2 hours).
+494. SENIOR ELECTRONICS DESIGN PRO-JECT I (Credit, 2 hours)(Lec., 2 hours).
 Project design methodology, management, and documentation will be discussed.
 The students will form teams for this course and for the follow-on course-EENT 496.
 The design project will be chosen and the preliminary research and specifications will be developed.
 The course culminates with the presentation of the design proposal.
 Prerequisites: EENT 316, EENT 360.

-495. ADVANCED TOPICS IN COMMUNICA-TION (Credit, 3 hours).
+495. ADVANCED TOPICS IN COMMUN-ICATION (Credit, 3 hours).
 Current topics in electronic communication not regularly covered in other courses will be offered.
 Topics will vary with time and interest.
 Prerequisites: EENT 390, MATH 265.

-496. SENIOR ELECTRONICS DESIGN PROJECT II (Credit, 2 hours) (Lec., 1 hour; Lab, 2 hours).
+496. SENIOR ELECTRONICS DESIGN PROJECT II (Credit, 3 hours) (Lec., 2 hour; Lab, 2 hours).
 The continuation of the prerequisite course EENT 494.
 The chosen project will be built, tested, and presented in a final oral presentation as well as a final written report.
 An activity journal documenting the progress towards successful completion of the project will also be kept and checked weekly.
 Prerequisite: EENT 494.